tnaskali/bgg-api/README.md

 ## Authentication

-### XML endpoints

-(not yet implemented) Since late 2025, all XML API endpoints require authentication.
-Only Bearer token authentication is supported.
-See https://boardgamegeek.com/using_the_xml_api for details on how to create an application and generate a bearer token.

-### JSON endpoints

 Some JSON API endpoints require authentication.
 Only basic authentication using your BGG username and password is supported.
 Under the hood, these will be exchanged for a session cookie used to authenticate requests to BGG.

 ### A word about security

-Bearer tokens and basic credentials will be transmitted in clear using unsecured HTTP protocol from your browser to the locally running Spring Boot application and will only be kept in memory for the duration of the session.
-The API itself will use a secure HTTPS connection to perform authentication to boardgamegeek.com.
+Credentials will be transmitted in clear using unsecured HTTP protocol from your browser to the locally running Spring Boot application and will only be kept in memory for the duration of the session.
+The API itself will use a secure HTTPS connection to perform authentication to BGG.

 ## Sample request body for logging a play